 The typical oil and natural gas lease agreement covering our properties provides for the payment of royalties to the mineral owner for all oil and natural gas produced from any wells drilled on the leased premises.
 The lessor royalties and other leasehold burdens on our properties generally range from 12.5% to 25%, resulting in a net revenue interest to us generally ranging from 75% to 87.5%.
-As of December 31, 2014, 43% of our leasehold acreage was held by production.
+As of December 31, 2015, 70% of all of our net leasehold acreage was held by production and 81% of our Permian-Garden City acreage was held by production.